 People wonder where great traders such as Ed Seykota find inspiration and influence?
 Jesse Livermore is one such man from the early 20th century.
-He is the early trend follower.
+He is an early trend following trader.

 - Another lesson I learned early is that there is nothing new in Wall Street.
 There can’t be because speculation is as old as the hills.
 Whatever happens in the stock market today has happened before and will happen again.